sirnfs/OptionSuite/README.md

 ## Loading the Data

-Once you have downloaded the data, simply update the three lines below, and you are ready to run *backTester.py*.
+Once you have downloaded the data, simply update the two lines below, and you are ready to run *backTester.py*.

 ```
 dataProvider = 'iVolatility'